-Since the terms on each side are identical, we have shown the original statement to be necessary.
+Since the terms on each side in the last row are identical, we have shown the original statement necessary.
 Later philosophers call such claims analytic truths.

-Similarly, given a false statement, we will arrive at some kind of contradiction by analysis.
+Similarly, given a false statement, we can arrive at a contradiction by analysis.

 Leibniz thinks that we can one use the same process of analysis to determine the truth of other statements, including scientific claims.